 Friendliness, the massage was very helpful among other things.
 It was very relaxing!

 Professional, responsive to customer needs, able to work deep in tight muscles.

 Shae is extremely competent, as well as personable and professional.

 Great vibe, great hands.
 Appreciate the spur of the moment accommodation!

 Excellent customer service from the massage therapist.
 Massage was extremely beneficial and she went over all different types of information to educate herself about my condition and specific situation.

 Shae’s studio is in Woodstock, Georgia, at 246 Creekstone Ridge within the offices of Advanced Pain and Spine Center.
 Please enter at the main entrance of 246 Creekstone Ridge through the greater wellness office.
 The sign is at the 248 please do not be confused by this.

-If you have questions or need additional information, please call: 404-518-5913 or use our Contact Form!
+Please note that due to high demand, I am booked out months in advanced.
+If you have questions or need additional information, please call: 404-518-5913 !

 Thursday: 9:00am-2:15pm Closed in the Summer on this day